graasp/graasp-plugin-validation/README.md

 **Accepted**: The admin accepts the result of the validation, which means that the item is indeed problematic and the publication cannot proceed

-**Rejected**: Admin rejects the result of validation => The item is OK, and will be published.
-The admin rejects the result of the validation, which means that the item is OK and the publication cannot proceed
+**Rejected**: The admin rejects the result of the validation, which means that the The item is valid as if it passed the test.
+It can, for example, be published without issues.

 # Endpoints
 ## Start Validation